Henry Kiel: Politics

 Kiel was active in Republican party politics, serving as committeeman and also serving one year as Chairman of the Republican City Commission.
 Kiel was a member of the republican city committee from the thirteenth ward and treasurer of that organization.
 He was elected as a presidential elector at large for the republican ticket in Missouri in 1908 and was selected to deliver the electoral vote to the president of the United States senate.

 In 1913, Kiel was elected Mayor by a very narrow margin over the Democratic candidate, Dr. John Simon.
 He was re-elected in 1917 and 1921, becoming the first mayor to serve three four-year terms.
 Mayor Kiel was a strong proponent of the City Charter adopted by the voters in 1914, which remains in effect as of 2023.
 The City's first zoning laws were enacted during Kiel's term.

 Kiel also supported a number of public works projects in the City, and one of his actions was passage of an $87 million bond issue in 1923.
 Construction on many projects included in the bond issue began near the end of his term, but were not completed until after he left office.

 After his last term as Mayor, Kiel continued to work in the construction industry and remained active in public affairs, later serving as President of the St. Louis Police Board.
 He ran unsuccessfully for the United States Senate in 1932.

 Personal life

 Kiel married Irene H. Moonan on September 1, 1892.
-They had four children - Henrietta, Elmer A., Clarence C., and Edna.
+They had four children.
 Kiel died on November 26, 1942, and is buried in a mausoleum at Oak Grove Cemetery in St. Louis.